Samul1/samul1/README.md

 Hi there!
-I'm Samuli Juutinen 👋
+I'm Samul1 👋
 ===